HOMEPAGE

 The Crustaceans are a major group within the Arthropods; invertebrates bearing a toughened exoskeleton, segmented bodies and jointed limbs.
 Crustaceans are distinguished from other arthropods by their particular arrangement of antennae and appendages at the front of the body.

-Malacostracans (e.g. Palaeastacus sussexensis) are primarily represented by lobsters (Macrura) and occasional crabs (Brachyura) and water-lice (Isopoda) in the British Chalk.
-Although the malacostracans of the chalk seas often possessed a robust and extensive exoskeleton, producing a number of moults during a lifetime, they are scarcely found preserved as body fossils (except for crabs in the sandy facies of the SW).
-Their supposed burrow networks, however, are frequently encountered, suggesting that their general absence is a preservational effect.
-Isolated chelipeds (pincers) of Palaeastacus sussexensis from the Grey Chalk form the majority of museum specimens.
+Malacostracans are primarily represented by lobsters (Macrura) and occasional crabs (Brachyura) and water-lice (Isopoda) in the British Chalk.
+Good malacostracan fossils are scarcely encountered by the collector, and museum collections are dominated by isolated chelipeds (pincers) of Palaeastacus from the Grey Chalk, and isolated crab carapaces from the Grey Chalk-equivalent sandy facies of SW England.
 Most other species are rarely seen, and complete and articulated specimens are highly unusual.
 Small, isolated dactyls, probably assignable to the Brachyura, may be found with reasonable frequency in the Grey Chalk, though their size makes them quite inconspicuous.
 (Terminology).

 [REFERENCES]